 “The nice thing about the ACL program is that it’s geared toward people working full-time, so you can take the next step in your career."

 While she loves to work with children and interact with communities, Raarup felt that her career had stalled.
 The ACL program “sounded like a perfect option” for her to advance her leadership skills and develop her education beyond the performing arts.
-She met with an adviser and “fell in love with the program.”
+She met with an advisor and “fell in love with the program.”

 Soon after being admitted, she landed the lead associate job at the Walker.
 “I was looking to open up new doors, which this program definitely has.
 You are surrounded by so many great thinkers here.”